hackclub/some-assembly-required/README.md

 Embarking on this quest, I quickly found a lot of scattered and difficult to understand resources.
 It took compiling a bunch of different materials together to come to a high level understanding of what's happening in my computer.

-I wanted to write down my learnings and make an approachable guide for people who are new to this part of their system (like me!), including [working code examples](/code).
-I hope you enjoy!
+I wanted to write down my learnings for those who are new to this part of their computer (like me!), including [working code examples](/code).
+This is by no means an exhaustive guide, but instead serves as an approachable introduction to assembly.
+Enjoy!

 <br />